 So for this winter I will have to resort to Sambucol should the flu strike.
 But next winter….

-Sambucus nigra (Black Elder) is one of those plants that, if placed well in the garden, can stop me in my tracks.
-I really love the feathery black cut leaves of this sizable shrub and the flowers are quite striking.
+Sambucus nigra (Black Elder – elderberry) is one of those plants that, if placed well in the garden, can stop me in my tracks.
+I really love the feathery black cut leaves of this sizable shrub and the soft pink flowers against the dark leaves are quite striking.
+There is a similarly striking version of elderberries that have chartreuse leaves (with the same pretty pink flowers) that is also worth checking out – Its called ‘Lemony Lace’.
+‘Instant Karma’ is a sambucus variety that will add lightness to your plantings – it has variegated (green and white) leaves and the elderberry flowers are white.

 Gooseberries make me think of my grandmother and mother.
 Apparently when my mom was little, she would pick gooseberries from bushes that grew along Spring Creek, which runs through my gran’s ranch in Montana.
 As a child, I spent summers on the ranch and frequently, both with my mother and without, would set out to pick gooseberries along the creek.